How to Keep Bats Out of Your House

 While the exact cause of this phenomenon is up for discussion, some have speculated that it may be because insects have trouble seeing yellow light.

-Some people mistake white bulbs for the moon, and insects sometimes utilize them as a navigational aid.
-The use of a yellow light at night often results in fewer pests, for whatever cause that may be.
+The use of a yellow light at night often results in fewer pests, whatever the cause.
 Still, you’ll have the means to brighten your house and make it less appealing to bats.

 Rosemary and Thyme